 To ensure that our staff are adequately trained and exercise appropriate decision-making in monitoring regulatory compliance, our key functions and processes are documented.
 These are used as the foundation for learning and development; are incorporated into our professional development framework and are embedded into our quality assurance framework.
 Delegations are issued to staff for the exercise of certain authorities and powers and these are recorded in our standard operating procedures.

 Reporting our outcomes

-The outcomes that Regulation and Enforcement obtains under its regulatory compliance programme, and other monitoring activities are reported in a number of areas.
+The outcomes that we obtain under our regulatory compliance programme, and other monitoring activities are reported in a number of areas.
 This reporting seeks to provide feedback to practitioners, the insolvency profession in general, and impacted stakeholders.
 The reports and other media used to provide this information include: